Assistant Professor of Old Testament

 Ph.D., Southern Methodist University

-Julián Andrés González Holguín was born in Colombia, South America and has lived in the USA for 9 years.
+Julián Andrés González Holguín was born in Colombia, South America and has lived in the USA for 10 years.
 He earned his M.Div from George Truett Theological Seminary, at Baylor University and his Ph.D in religious studies from Southern Methodist University.
 After working with children and youth in his home country, he also served as Hispanic minister during his master program.
-This is his first year teaching at CDSP/PLTS.
+This is his second year teaching at CDSP/PLTS.

 Why I Teach: